Schiiss/blog/_posts/2024-11-11-building-an-agentic-personal-assistant.md

 You will notice a few things in the above screenshot.

-1. We passed through out input as natural language with no further details besides the visitors name
+1. We passed through our input as natural language with no further details besides the visitors name

 2. The agent tried to register the plate by passing through incorrect parameters